 We each have a role to play in this Great Work, but we are not alone.
 By consciously connecting with them, plants and other nonhuman beings help break the spell of anthropocentrism as they clear away thought forms and cultural conditioning that reinforce our sense of separateness from the living Earth.
 Plants as agents of ecological intelligence remind us that humans too are integral parts of the ecosystems we all inhabit.
 As they illuminate our true selves, plants also help us identify the roles to which each of us is best suited to play in this Great Work.

 What if much of our dissatisfaction with life is not having a clear mission, not knowing what our place is, not knowing that we are acting in service of all life?
 This 4-week in-person course provides opportunities to identify and embody the specific gifts that each of us has to offer to the community.
-Join us as we collectively reimagine culture and participate in the birth of new modes of being.
+Join us as we collectively reimagine culture as we become aware of and present with relationally oriented modes of being.

 Together and with the assistance of our Plant allies we will create spaces of healing and learning to: